Gina-Frankel/CV/README.md

 In order to learn best development practices I completed a course at [Makers Academy](https://makers.tech/).
 In this course I learnt how to build full-stack applications using TDD, pair programming, and agile processes.
 I am currently upskilling by building websites with React, Typescript and GraphQL.
 I have also been working with [Denmark Street Studios](https://www.denmarkstreetstudios.com/) to build an automation app that has greatly reduced their time spent on accounting processes.

-I am looking forward to being able to use my skills to build products that can make a difference to people's lifes.
+I am looking forward to being able to use my skills to build products that can make a difference to people's lives.

 # Projects